 Sending our kids off into the world as young adults is an exciting and emotional time for a family.
 Strong feelings and big life questions may pop up for both parents, teens and siblings, and can influence our overall wellbeing.
 Reach out to friends, and practice good self-care during this time.
 Working with a coach can also be helpful for processing emotions, setting new goals, and moving forward in a positive and healthy direction.

-Yvette Morton is a master certified wellness coach and former school psychologist.
+Yvette Morton is a National Board Certified Health and Wellness coach and former school psychologist.
 She specializes in how the mind body connection influences overall health and wellbeing, and guides clients to break free of thought patterns and behaviors that are barriers to long-term success.
 She works with adolescents, young adults, women and families.